HBNC Investors Have Opportunity to Lead Horizon Bancorp, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 3, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Horizon Bancorp, Inc. ("Horizon" or the "Company") (NASDAQ: HBNC).
+LOS ANGELES, May 10, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Horizon Bancorp, Inc. ("Horizon" or the "Company") (NASDAQ: HBNC).

 Class Period: March 9, 2022 – March 10, 2023